Spleen

-The spleen (from espleen, ult. from Ancient Greek σπλήν, splḗn) is an organ found in almost all vertebrates.
+The spleen (from espleen; ult. from Ancient Greek σπλήν), or milt, is an organ found in almost all vertebrates and near the liver.
 Similar in structure to a large lymph node, it acts primarily as a blood filter.

 The spleen plays important roles in regard to red blood cells (erythrocytes) and the immune system.
 It removes old red blood cells and holds a reserve of blood, which can be valuable in case of hemorrhagic shock, and also recycles iron.
 As a part of the mononuclear phagocyte system, it metabolizes hemoglobin removed from senescent red blood cells.
+The spleen is a center of activity of the mononuclear phagocyte system and is analogous to a large lymph node, as its absence causes a predisposition to certain infections.
 The globin portion of hemoglobin is degraded to its constitutive amino acids, and the heme portion is metabolized to bilirubin, which is removed in the liver.

-The spleen houses antibody-producing lymphocytes in its white pulp and monocytes which remove antibody-coated bacteria and antibody-coated blood cells by way of blood and lymph node circulation.
-These monocytes, upon moving to injured tissue (such as the heart after myocardial infarction), turn into dendritic cells and macrophages while promoting tissue healing.
-The spleen is a center of activity of the mononuclear phagocyte system and is analogous to a large lymph node, as its absence causes a predisposition to certain infections.
+The spleen contains red and white pulp, which have distinct purposes contributing to adaptive and innate immunity.
+The white pulp houses T lymphocytes in periarteriolar lymphoid sheaths (PALS) situated around central arterioles and B lymphocytes in follicles adjacent to PALS.
+This positioning allows the B lymphocytes to encounter blood-borne antigens, which activate B cells to differentiate into plasma cells.
+Plasma cells then secrete antibodies, such as IgM antibodies and later IgG antibodies.
+Antigen-specific responses by B cells exemplify the spleen's role in the adaptive immune system.

+The red pulp surrounds the white pulp and marginal zone, consisting of venous sinuses and splenic cords called the cords of Billroth.
+Blood traveling through the red pulp is "filtered" as it encounters actively phagocytic macrophages, which remove old or damaged red blood cells as well as other antibody-coated cells and pathogens.
+The red pulp also stores monocytes, which can be mobilized to travel to sites of tissue injury (such as the heart after myocardial infarction) where they differentiate into dendritic cells and macrophages and help promote tissue healing.
+Quick and non-specific phagocytic functions occurring in the red pulp and its storage of monocytes, which can respond to sites of tissue injury, demonstrate the role of red pulp in innate immunity.

 In humans, the spleen is purple in color and is in the left upper quadrant of the abdomen.
 The surgical process to remove the spleen is known as a splenectomy.